-The VIX, often called the “fear gauge,” doesn’t behave like a stock or ETF.
+The VIX doesn’t behave like a stock when it touches its moving averages.
 It’s a mean-reverting index that oscillates around a long-term average near 19–20.
-One way traders study its behavior is by looking at what happens when the VIX touches key moving averages.

 Key Statistics for Each SMA Touch